philcowans/Javascript-DX7/README.md

 Many of these are missing or broken because I don't know how they're supposed to work, so if anyone does, input would definitely be appreciated.

+Here's a more specific list of assumptions:

+* Envelope rates are linear, with 1 = full dynamic range in 1 second.

+* The same non-linearity is applied to LFO pitch modulation as is to regular operator modulation.

+* LFO amplitude modulation depth is linear between 0 and half the dynamic range.

+* Pitch envelope is applied linearly betwen +/- 4 octaves (this is a /very/ bad assumption - extremes are known to be correct, but that gives ridiculously low sensitivity around zero).

+* LFO speed is linear, with 1 = 4 Hz.

+* Operator feedback is implemented by taking the output value from the previous sample as the input, applying the same nonlinearity as with regular modulation.

+* Feedback level is linear between 0 and 7/50.

+* In fixed frequency mode, frequency = (10 ^ (coarse frequency))
+  Hz.
+(In practice this gives frequencies in the MHz range for some of the patches I've tried, so unlikely.)

 ## DX7 Resources